MicrosoftDocs/customer-insights/ci-docs/data/b2b/data-unification-b2b.md

 ---
 title: "Unify data for business accounts"
-description: "Learn how to unify your data to create a single master dataset of account profiles in Dynamics 365 Customer Insights." ms.date: 09/01/2023 ms.reviewer: v-wendysmith ms.topic: how-to
+description: "Learn how to unify your data to create a single master dataset of account profiles." ms.date: 09/01/2023 ms.reviewer: v-wendysmith ms.topic: how-to